MP3 Audio Clip (27 min 19 sec) Starts at about 114:01:47.

 [Conrad, from the 1969 Technical Debrief - "This is one place that we made a mistake.
 We were a little behind and we started to hustle a little bit faster than we should have - to get out.
 We made several mistakes because I allowed us to get off the checklist a little bit.
 That cost us another 10 or 15 minutes figuring out goofs that we made by simply not staying with the checklist.
 The checklist covered all items.
 My hat's off to Scott Millican and everybody else that had anything to do with any of our checklists.
 We didn't find any mistakes in the checklist.
 The checklists with respect to the Command Module and the LM were excellent."]114:29:21 Bean: How do you read now?
 I just figured out...

 [More discussion of this incident follows 114:46:32.
 Interested readers should also note the discussion at 121:31:06 when, during the post-EVA debriefing, Al tells Houston that they didn't have a proper switch setting on Pete's RCU.
-They are still on the left-hand column of page Sur-29.]
+They are still on the right-hand column of page Sur-29.]

 114:29:24 Gibson: Loud and clear, Al.